HendrikMuenster/flexBox_CPP/README.md

 ### Quick start
 ```
+git clone --recursive https://github.com/HendrikMuenster/flexBox   #or "cd flexBox" and "git submodule update --init --recursive" if you cloned flexBox w/o CPP already
-cd flexBox_CPP
+cd flexBox_CPP/source
 mkdir build
 cd build
 cmake -D <variable1>=<value1> ../  #modify as desired see table below
 make
 make install                      #recommended but optional
 ```
-The install target copies the compiled MEX-file and executables to build/bin.
+The install target copies the compiled MEX-file and executables to build/bin where Matlab *should* find it.
+Check the variable `params.relativePathToMex` if it doesn't and set accordingly.

 | CMake Variable  | Default Value   | Description                     |
 | --------------- | :-------------: | ------------------------------- |